Thai Green Curry Recipe

 Thai green curry is one of the favourites in our family.
-And this can be ready in less time than it would take to call a takeaway.
-Given that my eldest son (a takeaway fanatic) can have the phone dialled in 15 seconds, that’s possibly exaggerating. but its certainly easily and quick enough to whip up mid week.
+And this easy recipe can be ready in less time than it would take to call a takeaway.
+Given that my eldest son (a takeaway fanatic) can have the phone dialled in 15 seconds, that’s possibly exaggerating.
+But its certainly easily and quick enough to whip up mid week.

 - 2 medium onions chopped finely plus oil for softening